 Spend half a day weaving through Hanoi's bustling markets and side streets, stopping off to sample an array of mouthwatering dishes along the way.
 You will be accompanied by a local foodie guide to ensure you make the most of the experience.

 Half Day Highlights of Hue

 This half day tour will allow you to explore some of the most fascinating historic sites in Hue, including the Imperial Citadel.
-You can also enjoy a cyclo ride through scenic gardens.
+You can also enjoy a cyclo ride to Hue first private museum.

 Sunset Boat Cruise on the Thu Bon River

 Enjoy a leisurely sunset boat cruise on the Thu Bon River, the perfect way to end a busy day exploring Hoi An.

 Experience Hanoi by night, travelling through the streets on the back on a vintage Vespa, stopping off to enjoy delicious streetfood along the way.
 Finish the evening at a famous jazz club where you can listen to fantastic live music.

 International economy class flights and airport taxes from the UK

 All accommodation and breakfasts